Script Development / Simple Cache DFF.CACHE

 |

-Using message methods, you can send messages to clients subscribed to specific topics.
+Using Pub/Sub methods allows sending messages to clients subscribed to specific topics.

 DFF.CACHE.publish(...)